Realm of the Mad God

 The game has been described as a "massively-multiplayer cooperative bullet hell shooter" with an 8-bit pixelated art style.
 Players control characters who have been transported to the realm of Oryx (the titular Mad God) to become food for his many minions and abominations, which the players must dispatch.
 Central to the design of the game is the fact that character death is permanent.
-Upon death, the player's character is lost along with all of its carried equipment, although the player can store a number of items for safekeeping in a limited capacity vault away from danger.
+Upon death, the player's character is lost along with all of its carried equipment, although the player can store a number of items for safekeeping in a limited-capacity vault away from danger.
 Different character choices in class also help make the game more diverse and help to support teamwork.

 The game is free-to-play with optional in-game micro-transactions.
-Items which can be bought with optional transactions vary from high-level equipment, pets that provide aid to the player (by attacking enemies, healing the player, etc.), increased storage space, and a variety of aesthetic features such as skins, cloths and dyes.
+Items that can be bought with optional transactions vary from high-level equipment, pets that provide aid to the player (by attacking enemies, healing the player, etc.), increased storage space, and a variety of aesthetic features such as skins, clothes, and dyes.

-Wild Shadow Studios was acquired by Kabam in June 2012, and obtained Realm of the Mad God in the acquisition.
+Wild Shadow Studios was acquired by Kabam in June 2012 and obtained Realm of the Mad God in the acquisition.
 Kabam maintained the game until July 2016, when they sold it to DECA Games.

 This game client was originally written in Flash and could be played in-browser on the official site, on Kongregate, or could be downloaded from Steam.
 Due to the discontinuation of Adobe Flash Support by 2020, it was announced on June 12, 2018, that a remastered version of the client built using the Unity game engine was under development, which was first released to the public through an Open Beta on April 15, 2020, and was officially released as Realm of the Mad God Exalt on July 22, 2020.